 Four months later Tim set foot on the top of Mount Everest where he climbed alone and without the assistance of oxygen.
 His company was named after his incredible journey.
 Today Sea to Summit produces innovative and affordable outdoor gear to outdoor enthusiasts across the world.

 Taking a pillow backpacking is a luxury.
 Most hardcore backpackers won’t risk the extra weight in their already heavy packs.
 However, the Sea to Summit Aeros Pillow doesn’t take up much space and is lightweight.

-The Aeros pillow is constructed of a high-strength thermoplastic polyurethane (TPU) bladder with a brushed 50-denier polyester stretch-knit outer surface that is very soft and durable for a good night’s sleep in the great outdoors.
-The synthetic fill between the pillow case and the TPU bladder adds increased comfort and wicks away your perspiration keeping your head cool on those hot nights.
+The Aeros pillow is constructed of high-strength thermoplastic polyurethane (TPU) bladder with a brushed 50-denier polyester stretch-knit outer surface that is very soft and durable for a good night’s sleep in the great outdoors.
+The synthetic fill between the pillowcase and the TPU bladder adds increased comfort and wicks away your perspiration keeping your head cool on those hot nights.

-The Aeros pillow is designed to fit snug around your head.
-It’s curved internal baffles create a contour to cradle your head while the scalloped bottom edges centers the pillow around your shoulders.
+The Aeros pillow is designed to fit snugly around your head.
+Its curved internal baffles create a contour to cradle your head while the scalloped bottom edges center the pillow around your shoulders.
 Whether you’re a side, back, or stomach sleeper, you’ll be comfortable all night long.

-The Sea to SummitAeros Pillow is an inflatable pillow that inflates with a few puffs of breathe using the multifunctional valve.
-When fully inflated, the pillow has a 5 inch thicknesses.
+The Sea to SummitAeros Pillow is an inflatable pillow that inflates with a few puffs of breath using the multifunctional valve.
+When fully inflated, the pillow has a 5-inch thickness.
 The pillow comes in two sizes: regular and large.
 As an added bonus, once the pillow is deflated it fits nicely in a little drawstring bag that can be packed away in your backpack during the day.